hausvunai/meta-ai/README.md

 Artificial Intelligence and Machine Learning tools layer for Yocto.

+> **Note:** This layer is still under development and is not yet ready for production use.

 ## Introduction

 This layer contains Yocto recipes for building AI and ML tools for embedded systems.